DioxusLabs/dioxus/docs/guide/src/async/index.md

 # Working with Async

-Not all apps you'll build can be self-contained with synchronous code.
-You'll often need to interact with file systems, network interfaces, hardware, or timers.
+Often, apps need to interact with file systems, network interfaces, hardware, or timers.

-So far, we've only talked about building apps with synchronous code, so this chapter will focus integrating asynchronous code into your app.

 ## The Runtime